DiegoGM91/Theory-of-overparametrization/README.md

 ### Expected runtime for demo on a desktop computer

-5 minutes for an instance with 6 qubits, 6 layers, periodic boundary conditions and 3000 optimization steps.
+5 minutes for an instance with 6 qubits, 6 layers and 3000 optimization steps.

 ## 4. Instructions for use